bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 Answer the following questions, baseline ~3-5 sentences each, as if they were interview screening questions (a form you fill when applying for a job):

-- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- 1. In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
-- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- 2. What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
-- What is "NewSQL", and what is it trying to achieve?
+- 3. What is "NewSQL", and what is it trying to achieve?

+#### Answers:
+- 1. One employee can be assigned to multiple territories, and obviously each territory can have many employees.
+Therefore the relationship between the two tables is many-to-many.
+A table, EmployeeTerritories, with keys into each table exists to manage the relationships between the two tables.
+- 2. Apparently some of the recent fuss about MongoDB has died down.
+It appears to be most appropriate for situations where the data is very structure-less, and for huge volumes of data where the need for keeping keys in memory is minimal.
+Because of their horizontal orientation, they tend to scale better than relational DBs.
+However they are not particularly appropriate for situations where the need to meet ACID considerations is] required.
+- 3. NewSQL is an attempt to merge the SQL and NoSQL concepts, and the jury is still out as to how effective it will be.
+The basic idea is to combine much of the structure that SQL databases provide - along with much of the reliability - with the ability to scale that many NoSQL DBs provide.
+It's in theory a nice idea, but whether it can be made to actually work is so far unproven.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this